cs-fullstack-2019-fall/javascript-group1-jordon-demetria-rachel/README.md

 # javascript-group1

+Score : 4 points
+Nice job!
+Make sure your prompts have enough info, for example your prompt to enter a new translation needed q to quit but the prompt doesn't tell the user that.
+You did not use the individual files for each member of your team The main file was only meant to call function.

 Create an English to Spanish dictionary.
 Provide the options below:
 ```
 Press 1 to list all English to Spanish translations, press 2 to list all Spanish to English translations, press 3 to enter a new English translation, press 4 to enter a new Spanish translation, and press 5 or 'q' to quit.